CyberInt/dockermon/README.md

 If not program is specified, events will be printed to standard output as JSON objects, one per line.

+# Hacking
+"one script no external dependencies" is a design goal, let's not break it :)

+We use [tox](https://tox.readthedocs.org/en/latest/) to test.
+Please make sure your code passes on all supported platforms (see `tox.ini`) before sending a pull request.

 # Bugs and Project

 https://github.com/CyberInt/dockermon